Kuberwastaken/backdooms/readme.md

 ✅ **Fully Offline:** No internet connection is required to play the game after scanning the QR code.
 The URL basically has the ENTIRE code to the game

-✅ **Extreme Compression:** Utilizes Gzip compression along with base64 encoding to make the final result extremely compressed.
+✅ **Extreme Compression:** Utilizes a combination of Zlib compression with Gzip Decompression stream along with base64 encoding to make the final result extremely compressed.

 ✅ **Self-Extracting Webpage:** Uses the `DecompressionStream` API to dynamically decompress and execute the game within the browser.